Extensive Antitrust Experience

-We assist clients with the antitrust considerations arising out of information exchanges in connection with mergers, acquisitions and joint ventures, including due diligence, premerger integration planning activities, and post-transaction information sharing among joint venture partners.
-We also counsel clients in their day-to-day operations and work closely with them to develop and implement antitrust training and compliance programs.
-In addition, our antitrust litigators represent clients in investigations and litigation involving price fixing, bid rigging, group boycotts, monopolization, tying, and claims based on state unfair competition statutes.
-Our antitrust experts also work closely with the firm’s white collar lawyers, representing companies under criminal investigation by DOJ.
+We advise clients on antitrust considerations arising out of information exchanges connected with mergers, acquisitions and joint ventures, such as due diligence, pre-merger integration planning and post-transaction information sharing.
+We also represent clients in investigations and litigation involving price fixing, bid rigging, group boycotts, monopolization, tying and claims brought under state unfair competition statues.

 Our experience spans key economic sectors that form the backbone of the global economy, including agriculture, chemicals, construction, consumer goods, electric power, financial services, healthcare, oil and gas, renewables and technology.
 A diverse range of companies — including Alinda Capital Partners, Apache Corporation, Caisse de dépôt et placement du Québec (CDPQ), Duke Energy, Equinor, Great Plains Energy, Lufkin Industries and Phillips 66 — rely on us for our antitrust experience and knowledge.

 excellent technical skills and extensive experience in antitrust matters,

 We provide antitrust advice on significant transactions in multiple jurisdictions.

 - Alinda Capital Partners, LLC on antitrust aspects of its $1.89 billion agreement to sell SourceGas Holdings LLC to Black Hills Corporation

 - Apache Corporation on antitrust aspects of its $3.75 billion sale of Gulf of Mexico Shelf operations and assets to Fieldwood Energy LLC, an affiliate of Riverstone Holdings